bumoproject/bumo-docs-en/docs/sdk_java.md

 The class name of the response data of the interface is composed of **Service Name** + **Method Name** + **Response**.
 For example, the response data format of the [getNonce](#getnonce) interface in Account Services is `AccountGetNonceResponse`.

 The members of the response data include error codes, error descriptions, and return results.
-For example, the members of the response data of the [getInfo](#getinfo-account) interface in Assets Services are as follows:
+For example, the members of the response data of the [getNonce](#getnonce) interface in Assets Services are as follows:

 ```java
 Class AccountGetNonceResponse {